KristineGudmundsen/CodeWords/SKO/Week_07/README.md

 ## Paper-prototyping

-As I read through the whole text, I found the 'remix culture' part interesting, and all of the paragraphs on page 209 - 210 would translate nicely to code.
+As I read through Generation Flash by Lev Manovich, I found the 'remix culture' part interesting, and all of the paragraphs on page 209 - 210 would translate nicely to code.

 ### Loop